Ask a COVID-19 Question

 - Visas on arrival have been suspended.
 All arriving passengers must be in possession of a valid visa before traveling.

-- Cruise ship passengers and crew will not be allowed to disembark.
+- Passengers and crew from cruise ships and small vessels will not be allowed to disembark.

 - Only ticket-bearing passengers are allowed into Bandaranaike International Airport.